 Long gravel races are not something you want to just sign up and show up for.
 Each race has different logistics to consider, and there’s less standardization in the gravel racing community compared to road, track, and cross-country mountain bike racing.
 Races have slightly different rules, different philosophies on feed stations and mechanical assistance, and of course, different terrain.

-For SBT Gravel, I organized a recon camp in Steamboat the week of the event.
-We rode parts of the courses, learned as much as we could about the race, practiced skills on the terrain we were going to race on, and talked strategy.
-We’ll be hosting a similar camp in 2020 – which includes an entry to the race (sold out in 6 days this year) – and extending it to be a full week leading into the race.
-Here’s more information and registration for that camp!
+For SBT Gravel, CTS organizes a recon camp in Steamboat the week of the event.
+We ride parts of the courses, learn as much as we can about the race, practice skills on the terrain we are going to race on, and talk strategy.
+These camps include an entry to the race (sold out in minutes this year) – and extending it to be a full week leading into the race.
+Here’s information on the 2022 SBT GRVL camp.

 By Chris Carmichael,